afsmaira/vacationExtender/README.md

 ## ⚙️ Configuration File (`config.toml`)

 The `config.toml` file is the primary way to define the optimization parameters, including the target calendar, location, and user-specific PTO constraints.
-You can run the optimizer with a custom configuration file path using the command line (e.g., `python main.py --config config_us.toml`).
+You can run the optimizer with a custom configuration file path using the command line (e.g., `vacationext --config config_us.toml`).

 ---